iow-esm/main/Readme.md

 * fixed:
   * #19 Timeout for waiting for creating work directory, set to 60s
 * worked on documentation
+  * added sources for jupyterbook
+  * added link to built book on github-pages in Readme

 ### dependencies
 * bash, git, (python for GUI)